To our valued customers:

 Check the air vents in every room and make sure there are no blockages.
 There is a drain line right by the indoor cooling coil, which is right above the furnace.
 To make sure this line is clear, you can pour one cup of bleach down the drain line and then rinse it with about a gallon of water.

 Check the air filter, which is a step that many homeowners ignore.
 Homeowners need to change the air filter about every three months.
 And you should definitely be changing it out before the summer.
+Without regular air duct cleaning, they can become significantly blocked and restrict the airflow inside a residence or business.
 Then you should check the circuits and make sure the power at the furnace or unit is turned on.
 Depending upon the situation, you may want to go for furnace repair.

 Once you have checked that the indoor equipment is in order, you should check the outdoor equipment.
 Make sure there are no blockages in the outdoor condenser unit.
 Make sure the area around the unit is free from leaves and vines or other debris that can stop the unit from working.
 Make sure the refrigerant lines are properly insulated.
 If there is a problem, you should not fix it yourself.
 Then you should check the outdoor electrical wiring is not damaged.
-If it is, call a professional to fix it.
+If it is, call a professional to fix AC repair in cypress, spring, Houston and other parts of Texas.

 Once you’ve gone through all of these steps and everything is okay, it is time to turn it on.
 Lower the temperature to the temperature you like and then turn it on.
 Check the vents to make sure cool air is coming through, and then go outside to listen to the unit.
 Make sure you hear the fan in the condenser, and nothing sounds off.
 Let the system run until you notice a temperature change in your home.
 If there is no temperature change, your unit may need some freon.